MikeWooster/api-client/README.md

 #### Exceptions

-All exceptions raised as part of the api_client inherit from `ClientError`.
+All exceptions raised as part of the apiclient inherit from `ClientError`.

 * `ClientBadRequestError`
    The client was used incorrectly for contacting the API.
 This is due